 Agile methods are used in one or another way in various areas of business.
 Many teams use these techniques for developing, marketing and organizing their work.
 One of the basics of every Agile method is Sprint.
 It is an iteration or cycle used in delivering work results.
 But it'll be wrong to think, that you can achieve something big just by dividing your work into periods.
 You should also plan these periods to achieve a win by the end of the Sprint.

-a period lasting from 2 to 4 weeks.
+Every Sprint is a period lasting from 2 to 4 weeks.
 It should have its own Goal, Definitions of Done, Backlog.
 To define values for this Sprint artifacts teams use an appropriate ritual: Sprint Planning Meeting.

 To do proper planning you should have RRRight understanding of Roles, meeting Rituals and Results you pursue.